School ofJournalism and CommunicationContinueContinue to the School of Journalism and Communication's website

-The School of Journalism and Communication at Southern is an academic department dedicated to the study and practice of the different forms of communication in the 21st century.
+The School of Journalism and Communication at Southern is an academic department dedicated to the study and practice of public relations, journalism, and other forms of communication in the 21st century.

 - Prepares students for communications-related careers.

-- Students also leave with skills well suited for graduate school or other careers where communication is critical, including law, business, counseling, occupational therapy, speech pathology, English, and community development, just to name a few.
+- Students also leave with skills well suited for graduate school or other careers where communication is critical, including law, business, counseling, photography, church communication, marketing, and community development, just to name a few.

 - Internships and jobs are available with international partners just minutes from Southern, such as It Is Written and Volkswagen Group of America.